Portrait of Jean Valjean

 Ethics & Redemption

 Ten years ago, I embezzled $40,000 from the small nonprofit where I worked.
-I was young, stupid, in debt from a gambling addiction.
-I got caught, served eight months, and lost everything.
+I was young, stupid, in debt from what I realize now in hindsight may have been an addiction to poker.
+I got caught, served 2 years and 8 months, and lost all my things that were in storage and my car.
 Since then, I've rebuilt my life completely.
-I'm sober, married, have two kids, and work in a completely different field.
+I'm sober, married, have two kids, and work in a completely different job.
 Nobody in my current life knows about my past.
-I've paid back every cent through anonymous donations to the nonprofit.
+I've paid back every cent through anonymous donations.
 Now I've been nominated for a community leadership award.
-The ceremony involves a background check.
-If I decline, people will wonder why.
-If I accept, my past might come out.
-If I come forward first, I control the narrative—but my kids would learn who I used to be.
+I just found out the process involves a background check.
+If I somehow try to stop the process, people will wonder why.
+If I accept, the things I did might come out.
+If I come clean, maybe it will mean a fresh start and definitely would be a huge relief—but my kids would learn who I used to be.
 Do I owe people the truth about my past?
-Have I earned the right to a new identity?
-Or is hiding always a form of lying? — Reformed But Still Running in Richmond
+Have I earned the right to a new life and keep the past buried?

 Relationships & Forgiveness